top of page

 Kid in trouble

 One of the more comparatively common and super scary scams is to receive a phone call from someone sounding, for all the world, exactly like your kid, telling you they've been arrested and need help now.
-The scam often involves a you receiving another phone call from a (fake) lawyer with instructions on how to make bail.
+The scam sometimes involves you receiving a second phone call from a (fake) lawyer or officer of the court with instructions on how to make bail.

 It's all the more convincing because you can actually talk to your kid in real time on the phone.
 Your kid knows your name, where you live, and other readily public information.